preetishsrivastav/preetishsrivastav/README.md

 - 👋 Hi, I’m @preetishsrivastav
-- 👀 I’m interested in
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Projects
-- 📫 How to reach me ...
+- 📫 How to reach me email preetishsrivastav11@gmail.com

 <!---
 preetishsrivastav/preetishsrivastav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.